"Not only this lodge,

 After watching the short flame of intensity burn on the internet, it appears Mr. Hartung has found other things to do.
 He took his Praxis ball and bat, leaving GOOFUS in a huff, and announced his apparently one-person lodge would become an affiliate of the unrecognized and irregular George Washington Union.
 A couple of months further on, even his Facebook page has become ignored and is now utilized by internet gadfly Brad Cofield and his sock puppets to push THEIR own bogus quasi-Masonry leaving Mr. Hartung... where???. with this lack of further news, it's probably safe to conclude that this fantasy has passed.
 It's not surprising.
 Hopefully no one lost too much time or money in the process.

-Created October 13, 2010 and updated August 15, 2011, probably for the last time as we expect this sad situation won't even rate as highly as a footnote in an obscure history.
+Created October 13, 2010, updated August 15, 2011 and again in June, 2014 with notice of the domain loss.
+This page is probably updated for the last time as we expect this sad situation won't even rate as highly as a footnote in an obscure history.

 Got some thoughts or reactions?